 - 1. Purpose.
-This chapter outlines policy and procedures for assessing METs. - 2.
+This Chapter outlines policy and procedures for assessing METs. - 2.
 Policy.
 METs will be developed per references (i), (j), and (q).
 Core METs are published within training and readiness (T&R) manuals and form the foundation for a community's T&R standards.
-A mission essential task list (METL) contains the list of a command's essential tasks with appropriate conditions and performance standards to assure successful mission accomplishment.
-The assessment of METs will be based on the organization's present state, not a future projection. - 3.
-Scope.
+A METL contains the list of a command's essential tasks with appropriate conditions and performance standards to assure successful mission accomplishment.
+The assessment of METs will be based on the organization's present state, not a future projection. - 3. $\underline{\text{Scope}}$ .
 All readiness reporting units including intermediate commands, installations, and MARFORs will assess their METs. - 4.
 Reporting Requirements.
 MET assessment information should be consolidated by those personnel who comprise the Unit readiness board, as described in Chapter 1, and others as deemed necessary by the commander to provide resource information regarding MET conditions and standards.

-5. MET Assessment
+5. Mission Essential Task (MET) Assessment

 - a.
 General.
 A MET is an externally focused action, process, or activity (task) that is deemed critical to mission accomplishment.
 All readiness reporting Marine Corps organizations will have a METL per references (a), (c), and (i).
 Assessments at all levels will include evaluations of the resources available and training readiness to perform METs to prescribed standards.
 The assessments will assist the commander in determining the organization's ability to execute core and assigned missions. - b.
-Types of MET Assessments.
+Types of Mission Essential Task (MET) Assessments.
 Commanders will assess METs for core and assigned missions.
-Top priority plans and assigned named operations are the principal types of assigned missions, but higher headquarters may also direct other types of assigned missions. - (1) Core METs.
+Top priority plans and assigned named operations are the principal types of assigned missions, but higher headquarters may also direct other types of assigned missions. - (1) Core Mission Essential Task (METs).
 Core METs define the designed capabilities of a unit and are developed using tasks documented in the MCTL, reference (i).
-The MCTL contains Marine Corps tasks developed and sanctioned by advocates, and approved by

-Marine Corps Combat Development Command (MCCDC) and DC CD&I. Core METs are reflected in the T&R manuals and provide the foundation for a community's T&R standards.
+The MCTL contains Marine Corps tasks developed and sanctioned by advocates, and approved by Marine Corps Combat Development Command (MCCDC) and DC CD&I. Core METs are reflected in the T&R manuals and provide the foundation for a community's T&R standards.
 The events by which core METs are measured are only valid for specified periods of time as identified in a community's T&R manual.
 The conditions and standards for training to core METs are reflected by evaluation coded (E-coded) collective events, which serve as the measures to gauge readiness against the performance of the task.
 Core METs and associated standards are standardized by unit type, developed by each community, approved by the associated advocate, and loaded by MARFORCOM into the MCTIMS Taskmaster database.

-(2) Assigned METs
+(2) Assigned Mission Essential Task (METs)

-- (a) Top Priority Plan METs.
+(a) $\underline{\text{Top Priority Plan Mission Essential Task (METs)}}$ .
 Top priority plans are OPLANs or CONPLANs designated in the Joint Strategic Capabilities Plan.
 When such plans drive unique training or resourcing requirements and specific units are apportioned to the plan, DC PP&O may direct assessment in DRRS-MC.
 METs and associated standards are developed and approved through a process established by the supported Marine Forces component commanders.
-The supported Marine Corps component commanders are the approving authorities for top priority plan specific METs for their major subordinate units and will ensure unit METLs support CCDR capability requirements. - (b) Named Operation METs.
-Assigned missions reported in DRRS-MC are specific unit deployments, named operations, or alert missions (e.g., Unit Deployment Program, Tactical Aircraft Integration, Special Purpose MAGTF, Operation Enduring Freedom, Global Response Force).
-Assigned named operation METs are developed and approved through a process established by the supported Marine component commander, who ensures that the METs meet the requirements of the supported CCDR, assisted by COMMARFORCOM, and loaded into DRRS-MC.
-Assigned mission task sets may also be developed to meet local capability requirements.
-For example, a unit's higher headquarters may direct certain units to maintain proficiency in selected core plus tasks to broaden the aggregate capability spectrum. - 6.
-MET Assessment Definitions.
-The commander will assess their METs as yes, qualified yes, or no. The definitions for those assessments are below.
+The supported Marine Corps component commanders are the approving authorities for top priority plan specific METs for their major subordinate units and will ensure unit METLs support CCDR capability requirements.